TheThirdOne/random-sorting/README.md

 ## Histogram

-Because we will be using randomness, a single input array could become many different output arrays.
-So we will need some kind of method to discribe the probablity distribution of the output.
+Because we will be using randomness, a single input array could become  one of many output arrays.
+So we will need a method to describe the probability distribution of the output.

 So we will be using a 2D histogram (think 2D array of probabilities) where each